 Figure: Color photographs of the right and left eyes of a patient with elevated intracranial pressure.
 The green arrows point to swollen optic nerves in each eye.

-In addition, untreated and prolonged elevate pressures cause the optic nerve to swell leading to, first, peripheral vision loss and then central vision loss.
+In addition, untreated and prolonged elevate pressures cause the optic nerve to swell leading to, first, peripheral vision loss, and then central vision loss.
 The vision loss can be severe and become permanent if left untreated.

-MRI of the brain, a special MRI of the drainage system of the head called a MRV, and a spinal tap will be obtained to rule out tumors, clots, infections, or an inflammatory process.
+MRI of the brain, a special MRI of the drainage system of the head called an MRV, and a spinal tap will be obtained to rule out tumors, clots, infections, or an inflammatory process.
 The spinal tap also allows for an estimate of the intracranial pressure.

 Recovery of vision will vary; some patients may experience complete recovery of vision and others may have some amount of permanent vision loss.
-It is important to maintain the weight loss and a lower intracranial pressure to prevent recurrence of the process and further vision loss.
+It is important to maintain weight loss and lower intracranial pressure to prevent recurrence of the process and further vision loss.

 For more information: view PDF brochure from the North American Neuro-Ophthalmology Society (NANOS).